kevin-j-m/kjm-blog/content/posts/activerecord-new-block.md

 date = 2021-05-14T12:20:07-05:00
-tags = ["ruby", "rails", "activerecord"] summary = "Hangin' Tough With All The Ways To Initialize An Object"
+tags = ["ruby", "rails", "activerecord"] summary = "Hangin' Tough With All The Ways To Initialize An Object" description = "A number of ActiveRecord methods take a block to initialize attributes.
+This post explores how to do that and how using it compares to a few other methods of setting attributes on an object."
 +++

 ## Making New ActiveRecord Models ([Let's Try It Again](https://en.wikipedia.org/wiki/Let%27s_Try_It_Again))